This post may contain affiliate links.

 Crumble Topping: In a bowl, combine all remaining ingredients: almond meal, shredded coconut, maple syrup, coconut oil, chopped pecans, cinnamon, vanilla, and salt.
 Mix until combined using a spoon.
 Using your spoon, spread topping over fruit in a casserole dish.
 Then gently press the topping on top of the fruit mixture.

 Place baking pan in oven for 35-45 minutes, until crumble is browned and fruits are bubbling.
 My crumble took exactly 40 minutes.

 Let sit for 5 minutes and serve warm or at room temperature.
-Can be served with vanilla ice cream or whipped cream.
+Can be served with your favorite non-dairy ice cream or coconut whipped cream.

-This crumble can be made ahead of time, stored in the frig and then baked prior to serving.
+This crumble can be made ahead of time, stored in the refrigerator and then baked prior to serving.